bruvellu/terebratalia-wnts/wnt.md

 <!--TODO: Cite other hemichordate papers?-->

-![Comparative Wnt signaling ligand-receptor landscape between *T. transversa* and .*S. kowalevskii*.
-Broad receptor territories are essentially the same along the anteroposterior axis.
-There are common ligand-receptor combinations between the two animals forming unique transcriptional regions in the embryo that corresponds to differentiated body regions.](figures/comparative.png){#fig:comparative width=100%}

 <!--TODO: Are these microregions conserved in other animals?-->

 By compiling the patterns, we can identify a common set of ligand-receptor